Connect with others who understand.

 • Walking

-All of the scores for each motor skill are added up to provide one total score.
+All the scores for each motor skill are added up to provide one total score.
 The maximum score a child can get on HINE-2 is 26.
 A child’s score depends on their age, level of development, and how severe their SMA is.

 All updates must be accompanied by text or a picture.